pieces-app/plugin_sublime/README.md

 #### View Power Tips & Best Practices

 Don't forget to check out our YouTube channel for [Power Tips & Best Practices](https://youtube.com/@getpieces)

+### Privacy and Data Collection

+We take your privacy seriously.
+We are committed to ensuring that your data remains private and secure.
+To that end, we want to make it clear that:

+**We do not collect any user data.**